0xadada/0xadada.github.io/_posts/2017-01-16-before-trump-takes-office.md

 NSA/FBI/CIA to go after those who dissent against a corporate-sponsored deep-state.

-In such a Intelliofascist nightmare, the US uses it military might to act as the private security arm of Boeing, Microsoft, Google, Facebook, Chase & J.P.
-Morgan.
+In such a Intelliofascist nightmare, the US uses it military might to act as the private security arm of Boeing, Microsoft, Google, Facebook, Chase & JP Morgan.
-We will see a deeper criminalization of copyright infringement, boycotting, and more forced-purchase agreements like the current "Mandatory Health Insurance" programs that force taxpayers to use their income buy big-corporate services.
+We will see a deeper criminalization of copyright infringement, boycotting, and more forced-purchase agreements like the current "Mandatory Health Insurance" programs that force taxpayers to use their income to buy big-corporate services.
 At the same time, we will see a gutting of "commonwealth" programs like the ACA and Planned Parenthood.
-These programs will not be abolished, but will instead be privatized much in the same way that vast portions of the Russian national state was privatized after 1989.
+These programs will not be abolished, but will instead be privatized much in the same way vast portions of the Russian national state was privatized after 1989.
 In its wake we will see the rise of a new corporate oligarchy.